aayush11101998/Sofar_assignment/README.md

 The two robot navigation is a package where two robots use independent navigation2 package to navigate from a chosen initial point to a selected final point through the help of RViz2, avoiding collision from both static and moving objects.

 ## Software architecture schematic graph
-Below is a schematic diagram of the architecture used in the package.
+Below is a schematic diagram of the architecture used in the package ([image](link))
-([image](link))

 *Note: Most relevent nodes are represented in this schematic diagram find a detailed version in the given ([link](https://github.com/aayush11101998/Sofar_assignment/blob/master/rosgraph.png)).